 When evaluating your form engagement rate, you have to consider both the content and how customers are discovering your form.

 Start by evaluating if your form is getting enough views.
-There’s no concrete number or percentage to look for here, but your form should be displaying to customers who are landing on the page where your form displays and who meet the other criteria for your form’s targeting.
+There’s no concrete number or percentage to look for here, but your form should be displayed to customers who meet the other criteria for your form’s targeting.

 Next, test out the form yourself.
 Put yourself in your customers’ shoes and make sure that any expectations you set when customers are clicking on your ads or discovering your site are met with your form’s content.